 The rest of this paper is organized as follows.
-First, in Section 2 we briefly introduce the TIMEX2 annotation scheme.
-In Section 3, we describe related work, briefly presenting other existing temporal expression taggers.
-Then, in Section 4, DANTE's system architecture and development process is discussed.
-Section 5 provides information on DANTE's performance both in terms of recognition and normalisation results, and in terms of resource consumption and execution time.
-In Section 6 we discuss the most problematic cases for DANTE that give rise to errors in the current version.
-Conclusions and future work are described in Section 7.
+First, in Section 2 we describe related work, briefly presenting other existing temporal expression taggers.
+Then, in Section 3, DANTE's system architecture and development process is discussed.
+Section 4 provides information on DANTE's performance both in terms of recognition and normalisation results, and in terms of resource consumption and execution time.
+In Section 5 we discuss the most problematic cases for DANTE that give rise to errors in the current version.
+Conclusions and future work are described in Section 6.